How to Grow & Care for Peony FlowersLearn how to grow beautiful peony bushes with advice from the pros Updated: 2/2/2022

 They are not overly thirsty plants—in fact, overwatering can lead to problems.
 Give your peony bush excellent drainage and begin watering in spring if you go more than two weeks without rain.
 Then, provide weekly, deep watering throughout the dry summer months (one inch at each watering).
 Continue watering after flowering to ensure vigorous plants the following year.
 There is no need to water once they have gone dormant.

 If you want large flowers, remove the side-buds that develop near the base of each terminal bud.
 However, if you want to prolong the blooming season, leave the side-buds alone—they will bloom later than the terminal buds.

 Peonies do not need regular division for successful blooming.
 However, if you’d like to have more, you can divide your mature plants as a form of propagation.
 The best time for dividing is in the fall when the plant is nearing dormancy.
 Peony roots cut into pieces with 3-5 eyes have the best chance of success.
 Learn more about dividing peonies.

 Do peonies require complex staking?

-Should I mulch my peonies?
+Should I mulch?

-In very cold climates, peonies may benefit from a loose winter mulching with organic matter such as pine needles or shredded bark.
+In very cold climates, they may benefit from a loose winter mulching with organic matter such as pine needles or shredded bark.
 Keep mulch a few inches away from the base of the plant.
-Remove the mulch in spring to allow new growth at the soil surface.
+Remove the mulch in early spring to allow new growth at the soil surface.
 For tree peonies especially, winter protection with burlap and a 3 to 4 inch layer of mulch (pulled aside in the spring) is wise in Zone 4 and colder parts of Zone 5.